Free Pinellas County Public Records: Arrests, Criminal, Marital

 When it comes to Pinellas County divorce records, people will have to search through court records instead as these records are not available separately.
 The Clerk of Court’s office also provides free access to these online.

-People can request marriage and divorce records by email or in person in 2 ways:
+People can request Pinellas County divorce documents or marriage records by email or in person in 2 ways:

-County Clerk’s Office: Anyone can make a public records request to the County Clerk’s office by telephone, email, or in person.
+County Clerk’s Office: Anyone can make a public records request to the Pinellas County Clerk’s Office by telephone, email, or in person.
 Each request will cost $7.00, and the searcher should provide the subject’s name or alias, maiden name (if needed), birthdate, and last 4 digits of SSN (optional).

 Phone: 727-464-7000